VinceZK/Portal/docs/README.md

 So do the “Read” and “Update”.
 Compare to “Read”, “Update” needs more attentions, which includes data validation, error handling, concurrency control, and work protection.

-But before touching the updating flow, one thing must be done first is the switch between edit mode and display mode.
+But before touching the updating flow, one thing must be done first is the switching between edit mode and display mode.
-If you think it is a piece of cake, well, I would argue a lot.
-Usually, in those CRUD demos you won’t see the edit/display switch.
+In some simple CRUD demos, you may not see the edit/display switching.
-This is because those demos will never be used in productive.
+However, this is one of the hidden difficulties that those demos avoid to tell.
+They just want to tell you how easy it is to use their tools, and never say how it would be like in real production.
 As I said, a CRUD App is used by multiple concurrency users.
-Differentiating the edit and display mode helps to understand whether the object is protected for changing either by permission or by concurrency control.
+Differentiating the edit and display mode helps to understand whether the object is protected for changing either by permission or by concurrency controls.

-Some Apps even use different UI controls or design for their edit and display mode.
+Some Apps even use different UI controls and design for their edit and display mode.
-This is usually to achieve better user experience in displaying, and/or simplify the editing.
+This is usually to achieve better user experience in displaying, and simplify the editing.
+For example, in display mode, the dropdown boxes are replaced with plain inputs to avoid some UI complexity.
-I will just reuse the same page of the display mode.
+In this example, I will use the same UI controls for display and edit modes.
-Therefore, I have to add the “readonly” attribute to all the editable UI controls, and bind it to a variable.
+Therefore, I need to add the “readonly” attribute to all the editable UI controls, and bind it to a variable.
-The tricky thing is for controls like checkbox and radio-box, they just don’t have the “readonly” attribute.
+The tricky thing is for some controls like checkbox and radio-box, they just don’t have the “readonly” attribute.
-Thus, I have to code special logic to them.
+Thus, I have to code special logic for them.
 Depends on the complexity of your UI, the efforts may vary in implementing the 2 UI states.
 For example, I also have special logic on the LIST and TABLE controls by either removing the invalid lines or adding the empty lines.

-Usually, the switch to edit mode and the switch to display mode are implemented differently.
+Besides the 2 different UI states, there are also some server-side logic to take care.
-Following logic is applied for the switch to edit mode:
+Following logic is applied when switching from display mode to edit mode:

 1. Check if the user has the permission to change the object;
 2. Check if there is a concurrency user editing the same object;
 3. Change the UI to editable state.

-Following logic is applied for the switch to display mode:
+Following logic is applied when switching from edit mode to display mode:

-1. Check if the object is changed, if yes, ask for whether saving or ignoring the changes ;
+1. Check if the object is changed, if yes, ask for whether saving or ignoring the changes;
 2. Release the lock on the object;
 3. Change the UI to readonly state.

 Once I am comfortable with the switching, I know the next big thing is validation.
-Because I know validation is endless.
-One can easily think about dozens of validation rules on the single fields and combinations of fields.
+Validation is endless.
+One can think about dozens of validation rules on single fields and combinations of fields.
-It is all about how much would you like to invest on validation.
+It seems all about how much would you like to invest on validation.
 Nevertheless, I can simply conclude that most validations are about data domains, and they can be implemented either in client-side or in server-side.

 Client-side validations are cheaper.
-Use the client-side validations whenever possible.
+Thus use the client-side validations whenever possible.
 Angular provides some out-of-box validation functions, like: required, maxLength, minLength, email, and so on.
 However, client-side validations can only cover a little.
-Because most of the data context lies in the server-side.
+Most of the data context lies in the server-side.
 Thus, server-side validation is unavoidable.

 My first validation is on the field “User Name”.
 Because it is a unique attribute, I have to make sure the user’s input is unique system wide.
-The main considering is when to trigger the validation?
+The main consideration is when to trigger the validation?
 Right after the value is inputted, or together with the saving request?
 The answer is aways the earlier the better.
 So I implemented an asynchronous validation function and assign it to the “USER_NAME” FormControl.
 ```typescript